Our performance

 Return enhancing assets: include public and private equities, private debt, and absolute return strategies—generally reduce funding risk over the long term by delivering higher relative rates of return.
 They can, however, display higher relative volatility (a measure of market risk) in the short term.

-Short term money market and funding: being able to dynamically change our exposures in a fast-moving market is an important part of our strategy.
+Total fund operating cash: being able to dynamically change our exposures in a fast-moving market is an important part of our strategy.
 Proactive liquidity planning helps us maintain our desired asset mix and meet our liability obligations while remaining a reliable source for markets when liquidity is scarce.

 “Our Investment team understands how important pension security is for our members.
 Our duty to those who have entrusted us with their retirement savings is to ensure our Plan assets are invested prudently, in the right combination, for long-term sustainability.”